lucatume/di52/README.md

 ### What is a Service Locator?

+The **Service Locator** is a design pattern: a central place your code can ask for the services it needs, instead of building or importing them directly.
+New to it?
+The [Wikipedia article](https://en.wikipedia.org/wiki/Service_locator_pattern) is a good primer.

-A "Service Locator" is an object, or function, that will answer to this question made by your code:
+A "Service Locator" is an object (or function) that answers a question your code asks:

 ```php
 $database = $serviceLocator->get('database');